jeremyimmanuel/everett-parking-back-end/README.md

 We decided to use Flask to build a webserver because deploying it is very quick.
 Since it is written in Python, any changes are reflected almost instantationsly.
 Also Flask has a bridge to SQL, so database access is simple.

 ### Usage
+- Get your local ipaddress with `ifconfig | grep inet`
+- Change the ipaddress in the source code of the app in the front-end side in `polygonList.dart`
 - python3 app.py

 Once the server is up, you can make a call to: